AuraHerreroRuiz/auraos/README.md

 ## Installation

 > **Warning**
-> This is an experimental feature and should not be used in production, try it in a VM for a while!
+> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

-To rebase an existing Silverblue/Kinoite installation to the latest build:
+To rebase an existing atomic Fedora installation to the latest build:

 - First rebase to the image unsigned, to get the proper signing keys and policies installed: